jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 <!-- manets are mobile so there is no infrastructure and it is dynamic so we need protocols that can
 work in the environment. reaction time and scalability. -->

 MANETs are ad hoc networks comprised of wireless nodes, which are often mobile.
 Given the mobile nature of the nodes, the network topology can change dynamically.
 The nodes create their own network infrastructure, and each node also acts as a router, forwarding traffic in the network.
-MANET routing protocols need to adapt to changes in the network topology and continuously maintain routing information to be able to forward packets to their destinations.
+MANET routing protocols need to adapt to changes in the network topology and <!--continuously--> maintain routing information to be able to forward packets to their destinations.

 <!-- TODO: keywords: autonomous, wireless, self-configuring, continuously maintain information to properly route. each node is a router, forwarding traffic not mean for him. transport layer ? -->